jasonloeve/aiva-searchandising/README.md

 ---

-## 📄 License
+## License

 ### ⚠️ Dual License Model

 This software is available under a **dual-license model**:

-#### 🆓 Non-Commercial Use - FREE
+#### Non-Commercial Use - FREE
 Perfect for:
-- 🎓 Students and researchers
+- Students and researchers
-- 💼 Portfolio demonstrations
+- Portfolio demonstrations * Permission required
-- 🧪 Testing and learning
+- Testing and learning
-- 🌐 Open-source contributions
+- Open-source contributions

-#### 💰 Commercial Use - Requires License
+#### Commercial Use - Requires License
 Required for:
-- 🏪 E-commerce stores (production)
+- E-commerce stores (production)
-- 💼 SaaS products and services
+- SaaS products and services
-- 🏢 Business applications
+- Business applications
-- 💵 Revenue-generating deployments
+- Revenue-generating deployments

 **Pricing:** From $500/month or $5,000 one-time

-📖 **Read the full license terms:**
+**Read the full license terms:**
 - [LICENSE](LICENSE) - Complete dual-license agreement
 - [NOTICE.md](NOTICE.md) - Quick reference guide
 - [COMMERCIAL-LICENSE-AGREEMENT.md](COMMERCIAL-LICENSE-AGREEMENT.md) - Commercial contract template

-**🚨 IMPORTANT:** Using this software commercially without a proper license constitutes copyright infringement and will be enforced.
+**⚠️ IMPORTANT:** Using this software commercially without a proper license constitutes copyright infringement and will be enforced.

 ---

-## 👤 Author
+## Author

 **Jason Loeve**
 - LinkedIn: [linkedin.com/in/jason-loeve-6526a749](https://linkedin.com/in/jason-loeve-6526a749)